Mohamed-Fadel/PrefSecure/README.md

 ```

-2. Now you can use `SecurePref` Singelton all over the app by just Calling `SecurePref.getInstance()`
+2. Now you can use `SecurePref` Singleton all over the app by just Calling `SecurePref.getInstance()`
 3. The `APIs` of SecurePref is the same as the `SharedPreference` apis.
 If you want for example set `accountNumber` as
    a secure data you can do this:
 ```